Menu Close

 Tips for Cleaning and Washing Your BJJ or Judo Gi

 There are several key things to remember when washing your Gi after jiu jitsu class.
 The first is to wash it.
 After every class, no exceptions, wash your Gi.
 Even if you feel you didn’t sweat that much (which would be odd), you should still wash your Gi.
 People carry billions of cells of bacteria on their skin at any given time.
 Some of those bacteria can go on to give you icky skin infections like ringworm or staph.
-So now that we settled that, here are the other most important things to remember when washing your Gi.
+So now that we’ve settled that, here are the other most important things to remember when washing your Gi.

 Don’t Use Warm or Hot Water (in most cases)

 Gis are made out of cotton and will shrink if you wash them in warm or hot water.
 While it may make sense that warm or hot water would be better for getting rid of bacteria or fungi, it is detrimental to your Gi.
-You may find the next time you put on your kimono your wrists fall well past the sleeves or its tight around the shoulders.
+You may find that the next time you put on your kimono, your wrists fall well past the sleeves or its tight around the shoulders.

 Don’t Put it in the Dryer!